Belarus Withdraws Accreditation Of Several Foreign Journalists - UrduPoint

 Belarusian President Alexander Lukashenko, who has been in power since 1994, is facing unprecedented protests since the disputed August 9 election in which he claimed a landslide victory with 80 percent of the vote.

-The opposition has rejected the results as manipulated, and has organised two major demonstrations this month and called for a large-scale protest on Sunday.
+The opposition has rejected the results as manipulated, organized two major demonstrations this month and called for a large-scale protest on Sunday.

 Government spokesman Anatoly Glaz said the decision to revoke the media accreditations was taken on the recommendation of the country's counter-terrorism unit.

-He did not specify how many journalists were affected by the measure, but foreign media including the BBC and Radio Liberty reported the withdrawal of accreditation of several of their journalists.
+He did not specify how many journalists were affected by the measure, but foreign media including the BBC, Reuters and Radio Liberty reported the withdrawal of accreditation of several of their journalists.

 "We condemn in the strongest possible terms this stifling of independent journalism.
 We call upon the Belarusian authorities to revoke this decision and allow our journalists to continue doing their jobs," the BBC said.